 - a.
 Teach assigned courses in accordance with the Master Course Outline (MCO) and schedule requirements. - b.
 Maintain the curriculum for each course taught.
-Maintenance of curriculum means minor changes in each course taught involving less than one third of the content being revised and/or development or incorporation of new pedagogy involving less than one third of the course presentation. - c.
+Maintenance of curriculum means minor changes in each course taught involving less than 50% of the content being revised and/or development or incorporation of new pedagogy involving less than 50% of the course presentation. - c.
 Participate in professional development that improves teaching abilities and content knowledge. - d.
 Maintain required licensing and Professional/Technical Certification. - e.
-Participate in developing and maintaining special program accreditation. - f.
+Participate in activities with an instructional purpose that require content area knowledge.
+This may include developing and maintaining special program accreditation and/or funding. - f.
 Assist students in planning an educational program and in selecting courses.
 When necessary, refer students to appropriate student services for assistance. - g.
 Maintain and submit grades and attendance reports to college personnel when required.
 Maintain student course materials for two (2) quarters beyond the quarter of attendance.
 Materials may be kept beyond two (2) quarters if those materials are needed for an active grievance or complaint, in which case the records will be kept for a period of time as defined by state rules and regulations. - h.
 Design, implement and evaluate assessment activities for the department as outlined in Article XXXII. - i.
-Prepare instructional information, i.e. existing MCOs, annual and quarterly schedules, and catalog information, as may be requested by the Division Chair, the Dean, or appropriate administrator. - j.
-Post syllabi quarterly to the portal for each course taught. - k.
+Prepare instructional information, i.e. existing MCOs, annual and quarterly schedules, and catalog information, as may be requested by the Division Chair, the Dean, or appropriate administrator.

+- j.
+Post syllabi to the portal for each course taught no later than the end of the first instructional week of each quarter during the college calendar year. - k.
 Prepare and maintain instructional lab materials and notify appropriate college personnel as to needed repairs, replacement, safety issues, routine maintenance, and inspection(s). - I. Order instructional materials, including textbooks, for courses taught according to published timelines. - m.
 Post a weekly responsibility schedule on the office door, with a copy uploaded to the BBCC Portal, no later than the end of the first instructional week of each quarter during the college calendar year.
 The responsibility schedule shall include class hours and posted hours available to students.
 Posted hours are for the purpose of meeting with students for advising and academic assistance.
 Faculty may meet with students in other suitable campus locations.
 The alternative meeting place must be posted on the instructor's schedule.